nextflow-io/nextflow/docs/container.rst

     charliecloud.enabled = true

 .. warning::
-    If an absolute is provided, the container needs to be in the Charliecloud flat directory format.
+    If an absolute path is provided, the container needs to be in the Charliecloud flat directory format.
-    See section below for compatibility with Docker registries.
+    See the section below on compatibility with Docker registries.

 Read the :ref:`config-page` page to learn more about the ``nextflow.config`` file and how to use it to configure your pipeline execution.

 .. warning::
-    Nextflow automatically manages the file system mounts each time a container is launched depending on the process input files.
-Note, however, that when a process input is a *symbolic link* file, the linked file **must** be stored in the same folder where the symlink is located, or any its sub-folder.
+    Nextflow automatically manages the file system mounts whenever a container is launched depending on the process input files.
+However, when a process input is a *symbolic link*, the linked file **must** be stored in the same folder where the symlink is located, or a sub-folder of it.
 Otherwise the process execution will fail because the launched container won't be able to access the linked file.

 Charliecloud & Docker Hub